 She has been composer in residence at 2017 Civitella Ranieri Italy, 2017 Yaddo America, 2015-2016 EKWC (European Ceramic Workshop), 2015 The Canberra International Festival of Music Australia, 2015 Bundanon Artist-in-residence Australia, 2014 Piano Spheres, California, United States, 2014 November Music, Netherlands, 2014 Bogliasco Foundation Italy, 2012-13 Dakota Theater Netherlands, 2012 MacDowell Colony United States, 2012 Montsalvat Australia, 2009 Laughing Waters Australia, 2008 Sichuan Conservatorium Chengdu China, 2007 Bang on a Can Summer Festival United States, 2007 Inishlacken Ireland, 2006 Bundanon Australia, 2003 Apeldoorn International Masterclass Series Netherlands, 2003 Apeldoorn Young Composer Meeting Netherlands, 2001 Conservatoire de Paris, 2001 Floating Land Festival Noosa Australia.

-In addition to her studies as a composer, she studied cello at the ANU school of Music and electroacoustic composition at The Australian Centre for Arts and Technology.
+In addition to her studies as a composer, she studied cello with David Periera at the ANU school of Music and with Susan Blake, Sarah Jeffreys and Dorothy Sumner and electroacoustic composition at The Australian Centre for Arts and Technology with David Worral and Tim Kreger.
 Her works are represented by Donemus and The Australian Music Centre and are registered with APRA AMCOS.
-Other interests include playing chamber music, drawing and painting, art history, studying languages and playing the piano.
+Other interests include playing chamber music, drawing and painting, art history, archeology and culture, studying languages and playing the piano.